flapjack/flapjack.io/source/sections/6_reports.md

 200 | OK

-## Get report on downtime of entities or checks
+## Downtime of entities or checks

+A downtime on a check is a period of time when the check is failing and there's no scheduled maintenance.

 ```shell
 curl http://localhost:3081/downtime_report/entities